-''' plots the eigenfunctions of the three lowest eigenstates.
+'''

-#Program which solves the one-particle Schrodinger equation #for a potential specified in function #potential().
+#Program which solves the one-particle Schrodinger equation

+#for a potential specified in function

+#potential().
 This example is for the harmonic oscillator in 3d

 from matplotlib import pyplot as plt

-import numby as np
+import numpy as np

 #Function for initialization of parameters

 def initialize():

 RMin = 0.0

 RMax = 10.0

 10rbital = 0

+Dim = 400

 return RMin, RMax, 10rbital, Dim

 Here we set up the harmonic oscillator potential

 def potential(r):

 return rr

 #Get the boundary, orbital momentum and number of integration points

 RMin, RMax, 10rbital, Dim = initialize()

 #Initialize constants

+Step = RMax/(Dim+1)

 '''

+Procrastination... the curse of all?